2018 Michigan, Wisconsin and Minnesota Circuit

 Hop on the ferry to Beaver Island, walk the beach at Fisherman's Island State Park, pick up some fresh smoked whitefish for dinner, and end the day with an ice cream cone and a walk on the waterfront.
 Tour historic lighthouses and get a glimpse of what life was like for the lighthouse keeper and his family.
 Visit the Harsha House and the Charlevoix Depot Museum to understand the rich history of this area.
 Day trip to Petoskey for rock (fossilized coral) hunting.

-St. Ignace is a charming little tourist town, known for the beautiful Mackinac Bridge and historic Mackinac Island.
-There is a boat trip to the island and bike the eight-mile loop on the only state highway in the United States with no vehicular traffic, or explore the interior on foot.
+Travel across the beautiful Mackinac Bridge to St. Ignace and to the historic Mackinac Island.
+There is a boat trip to the island and biking on the eight-mile loop on the only state highway in the United States with no vehicular traffic, or explore the interior on foot.
 Sample the famous Mackinac fudge and admire the horse drawn carriages.
 Drive over the famous bridge to Mill Creek Discovery Park.
 View a demonstration of a recreated saw mill from the 1700s take a ride down the zip line or try out the climbing wall.
 Kayak the Carp River.
-Fish fry at the Moose Lodge

 Dancing Thursday – Saturday at a nearby bar, July 4th festivities in Alpena include a 5K, 1mi run, the 18th annual Thunder Bay Maritime Festival, the 8th annual Cardboard Boat Regatta, a parade and fireworks.
 Bike the Alpena Bi-Path that spans 18.5 total miles throughout the city of Alpena, and offers views of Lake Huron, Thunder Bay River, and local historic landmarks.

 Thunder Bay RV Park, 4250 US 23, Alpena, MI